cositools/cosi-data-challenge-2/data-products/README.md

 <img  align="right" width="250"  src="images/clusters.png">

 The source simulations were ran on NASA's [Discover cluster](https://www.nccs.nasa.gov/systems/discover).
 We used 1000 parallel CPUs for most of the source simulations, which allowed us to simulate them in a short time (typically less than ~10 minutes of total compute time per source).
 The source models were provided by the COSI science teams, and more information about them can be found in the respective **Data Challenges** section on the main page.
 The Background simulations were ran on the super cluster [MOGON](https://mogonwiki.zdv.uni-mainz.de/docs/introduction/what_is_mogon) in Mainz and Clemson University's [Palmetto](https://docs.rcd.clemson.edu/palmetto/) cluster.
-Simulations of the backgrounds were highly computationally intensive, and more details can be found in the [backgrounds](https://github.com/cositools/cosi-data-challenge-2/tree/main/backgrounds) directory.
+Simulations of the backgrounds were highly computationally intensive.
+The most time consuming simulations were the primary protons, which required 57.5 years of CPU time!
+This was accomplished using 6045 parallel cores.
+More details can be found in the [backgrounds](https://github.com/cositools/cosi-data-challenge-2/tree/main/backgrounds) directory.

-### Accessing Data
+### Accessing the Data

 The data is hosted on wasabi.
 Files can be downloaded as follows: